Overview of FHSA Rules for Homebuyers

 4. Eligibility Criteria:

-- No ownership of a qualifying home in the current or preceding four years (either by person or spouse).
+3. Not having owned a qualifying home in the current year or the previous four calendar years

 5. Time Frame and Withdrawals:

-- FHSA can be held for up to 15 years or until age 71.
+1. An FHSA may generally be held for up to 15 years or until the end of the year the holder turns 71, whichever occurs first

 6. Opening an FHSA Account: